Managing sick leave

-Early Intervention & Return to Work
+- Early Intervention and Return to Work eSeries

 Research shows that a program focused on early intervention and return to work is an effective way to reduce the rate of health-related absences and shorten the time an employee is absent from work.

-This e-learning series for supervisors will help you manage your employees who are ill or injured, whether they are still at work, off work or returning to work after a period of absence.
+This e-learning series for supervisors will help you manage your employees who are ill or injured, whether they're still at work, off work, or returning to work after a period of absence.

 When an employee calls in sick or injured, it’s important to keep the lines of communication open.

 As a supervisor, you can offer positive and structured support to your employee on long term disability to help them eventually return to work successfully.

-- By the employer's Short Term Injury and Illness Plan (STIIP) or long term disability plan
+- By the employer's short term injury and illness plan (STIIP) or long term disability plan

 If ICBC, a lawyer or another third party contacts you to get personnel file information or salary and pay information for an injured employee, the request must be submitted in writing and forwarded to AskMyHR for processing.
-Clearly identify the employees name in the subject line.
+Clearly identify the employee's name in the subject line.